alaingiorgetti/enum/Why3/README.md

-Copyright 2018 Alain Giorgetti and Rémi Lazarini FEMTO-ST institute

-This software is distributed under the terms of the GNU Lesser General Public License version 2.1

 The code in this folder is documented by the following papers (in French):

 [GL18]    A. Giorgetti and R. Lazarini.
 Preuve de programmes d’énumération avec Why3.